Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 Command Line Parameters
 =======================

 The cdc_mbim driver has no parameters of its own.
-But the probing behaviour for NCM 1.0 backwards compatible MBIM functions (an "NCM/MBIM function" as defined in section 3.2 of [1]) is affected by a cdc_ncm driver parameter:
+But the woke probing behaviour for NCM 1.0 backwards compatible MBIM functions (an "NCM/MBIM function" as defined in section 3.2 of [1]) is affected by a cdc_ncm driver parameter: